vyomasystems-lab/challenges-PavanDheeraj/README_bit_manip_coproc.md

    - Observed output: out=0x1518bc0a9
    Output mismatches for the above inputs proving that there is a design bug

-From the above scenario's, it is observed that there is a design bug in ANDN instruction.
+From the above scenario's, it is observed that there is a design bug in ANDN instruction in the instruction set.

 ## Design Bug
 Based on the above test inputs and analysing the design, we see the following